Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 The name Robert Sayle probably means little to people today, but Robert, a farmer's son, became a draper building up a large department store in Cambridge which was to become well known.
 The store named Robert Sayle was eventually acquired by the John Lewis partnership circa 1939 but its name was only changed in recent years.

 The National Probate Calendar records that Gladys Sayle's grandfather, Robert Sayle, of Leighton House, Trumpington near Cambridge, Silk Mercer of Shanghai in China and Hong Kong, and Singapore in the East Indies, General Merchant, died on 5th October 1883 leaving effects of £73,202.
-In terms of today's currency, Robert died a millionaire, and it was probably a legacy inherited by her father George which enabled Gladys Sayle to found Ellerslie School in Great Malvern.
+In terms of today's currency, Robert died a millionaire, and it may have been a legacy inherited by her father George which enabled Gladys Sayle to found Ellerslie School in Great Malvern.

 Gladys was the eldest of six children, all girls.
 Her sisters were: Winifred Priscilla Brierley, Violet Pearson, Iris Eugenie Friend, Pearl Priscilla, and Agnes Isabella Willis.
 None of the girls married.
 Possibly this was partly because they were financially independent and partly because large numbers of eligible menfolk were either killed or crippled during the Great War.